pknell/gitlab-terraform/blog.md

 Click "Next" twice (to use the default options).
 Then, click the checkbox to allow IAM resource creation, and click "Create".

 Wait a few minutes for the stack creation to complete.
-You can now view the EC2 instance of the GitLab Runner in the console:
+You can now view the EC2 instance of the GitLab Runner in the console (under Services --> EC2 --> Running Instances):

 ![GitLab Runner Instance](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/blog-images/runner-ec2-instance.png)